When You Skip the Human Part

 That’s not a pitch.
 That’s projection.

 People don’t mind being offered something.
 What they mind is being told what they need before they’ve had a chance to speak.
+The difference between a conversation and a conversion attempt is something people feel almost immediately.

 2. Being vouched for might change the outcome, but not the approach